gracej90/gracej90.github.io/_posts/2017-07-08-how-it-started.md

 When I completed the program, it was probably one of the most proudest moments of my life.
 I am so grateful for the support that my family, Udacity mentor, and incredibly patient friend showed me during this rather tumultuous period.

-It will not easy to make the transition, but I can confidently say that with so many free and affordable resources online that with patience and persistence, you can definitely do it.
-As cliche as it sounds, the most important thing is to believe in your ability cause I'd say doubt was the biggest obstacle in my journey.
+It will not be easy to make the transition, but I can confidently say, with so many free and affordable resources online, if you have patience and persistence, it's definitely doable.
+As cliche as it sounds, the most important thing is to believe in your ability, because I'd say doubt was the biggest obstacle in my journey.

 > For the Spirit God gave us does not make us timid, but gives us power, love and self-discipline.